 In the FIPS approved mode, crypto officers may configure the module for operation within the IT environment and are able to perform administrative changes.
-Users of the module are defined to be either a NitroGuard IPS or NitroView Receiver.
+Users of the module are defined as a NitroGuard IPS.
 The module allows loading software updates in the field, but this operation must not be used as this operation invalidates the module's FIPS evaluated configuration.

 The module supports a non-FIPS mode of operation.
-If during initial configuration the Master Crypto Officer does not enable FIPS mode, the module will not be in FIPS mode and can only communicate with a non-FIPS mode ESM.
+If during initial configuration the Master Crypto Officer does not enable FIPS mode, the module will not be in FIPS mode and can only communicate with a non-FIPS mode ESMRCV.
 There is a Non-FIPS mode communication between the NitroGuard IPS, NitroView Receiver and the module, however, this is considered proprietary.